 Mediation is one of Alternative Dispute Resolution (ADR).
 It is voluntary and non-binding on the parties in dispute.
-The mediator targets to take an active role in order to facilitate a settlement that includes all participants necessities.
-From what I learned, there are three elements that play a significant role people’s acceptance towards mediation, namely: dignity and trust.
+The mediator targets to take an active role in order to facilitate a settlement that includes all participants’ necessities.
+From what I learned, there are three elements that play a significant role in peoples’ acceptance towards mediation, namely: dignity and trust.

 The mediator carries out a number of different functions during the process, for example: establishing a framework for cooperative decision making, promoting constructive communication, providing appropriate evaluations, empowering the parties, and ensuring a minimum level of process and outcome fairness (Boulle and Kelly, 1998).

-Based on the above mentioned characteristics, you may see that mediation is supposed to be of a specifically creative and flexible nature, allowing confidentiality, direct participation, and control by the parties, thereby enhancing the parties’ self-determination.
+Based on the above-mentioned characteristics, you may see that mediation is supposed to be of a specific creative and flexible nature, allowing confidentiality, direct participation, and control by the parties, thereby enhancing the parties’ self-determination.
 Throughout this process, the mediator takes on the role of a neutral third party, facilitating communication and assisting the parties to work out a mutually acceptable resolution.

-One of the fundamental assumptions on which the practice of mediation is build, is the impartiality of the third-party intervener.
-The mediator is not supposed to favour, support, or demonstrate a preference for the position of one party over another.
+One of the fundamental assumptions on which the practice of mediation is building the impartiality of the third-party intervener.
+The mediator is not supposed to favor, support, or demonstrate a preference for the position of one party over another.
 Impartiality and neutrality are considered the “critical defining characteristics” of an independent mediator (Macfarlane, 2003).
 The Canadian Bar Association’s Model Code of Conduct for Mediators defines impartial as “being and being seen as unbiased toward parties to a dispute, toward their interests and toward the options they present for settlement”.
-Mediator is expected to take on an impartial role and facilitate dispute resolution between the parties, in order to help them reach “a voluntary, mutually acceptable resolution of some or all of the issues of their dispute”.
+The mediator is expected to take on an impartial role and facilitate dispute resolution between the parties, in order to help them reach “a voluntary, mutually acceptable resolution of some or all of the issues of their dispute”.

 Mediators also make use of caucusing to engage in direct and more open communication with the parties.
 Here, each party can reveal information to the mediator, which has to be kept confidential and not revealed to the other party.
 She shuttles between caucuses, taking the knowledge gained from each party and reformulating it into his own suggestions, in order to blur the origin of the discourse.
 As such, caucusing gives the mediator significant power to alter the parties’ perceptions and transmit his

-Basically, mediators doesn’t provide legal advice, but when asked by the parties, s/he can give evaluation on how the matter is likely to turn at the court, emphasizing the relative strengths and weaknesses of both sides’ case.
+Basically, mediators don’t provide legal advice, but when asked by the parties, s/he can give an evaluation on how the matter is likely to turn at the court, emphasizing the relative strengths and weaknesses of both sides’ cases.

 It may be argued that mediation is supposed to be flexible and creative; hence mediators should be given wide discretion to achieve the goals of mediation.
 However, the dilemma is that by leaving it up to the mediators to exercise their discretion, they have to exercise their ethical judgment “constantly, intuitively, and often unconsciously” (Macfarlane, 2002).